relaycoder/relaycode/docs/prompts.md

 ______________________________________________

-add more tests to cover below
+add more tests to cover below make sure to follow TEST RULE 2352 and Code changes rules 887

 Based on the requirements for `relaycode`, here is a comprehensive list of test items that should be covered.